PBRjr/Fantasy_Novel/Scene strange altered.md

 He blinked hard.
 It was standing 10 feet in front of him.
 It was staring right at him.
 And it was smiling.

 Why was it smiling at him?
 Did they normally smile?
 Surely that would have come up before.
 Maybe it was overshadowed by the deadly mutations and strict loss of humanity.
+Then of course there's the... why was it still staring at him?

+Despite the bone-chilling fear this thing exuded, Vale met its stare.